zextras/tech-doc/source/_includes/install_SSL_certificate.rst

 avoid the client browser's warning about an invalid certificate upon connection.

-.. seealso:: You can manage SSL certificates from the |adminui|: check out :ref:`ap-vhost`.
+.. seealso:: You can manage SSL *domain certificates* from the |adminui|: check out :ref:`ap-vhost`.